pachyderm/pachyderm/doc/deployment/deploy_w_tls.md

 After you deploy Pachyderm, to connect through `pachctl` by using a trusted certificate, you need to configure the `pachd_address` in the Pachyderm context with the cluster IP address that starts with `grpcs://`.
-You can do so by running the following script:
+You can do so by running the following command:

 **Example:**